tower1ight/World/Misc/Letter to Patricia.md

 So basically I think the thing thats most important to know is that **trans** is an umbrella term for people who's experience with gender is atypical.
 For this reason efforts to categorize and boil down the trans term will always work to divide us and leave vulnerable people out to dry.
 That being said, words are practical and communication is very difficult without them.
 Here is a term glossary: https://transactual.org.uk/glossary/

 **Discrimination, Dogwhistles, and Control**
 Why do I think this happens: Some may disagree but I largely think its about control and disgust, I think most lgbtq+ discrimination has to do with an underlying disgust response and deviating from dominant cultural norms.
+Feminist literature spends a lot of time talking about how dividing men and women into two solid categories with different traits, skills, and roles, makes both groups easier to control and exploit.

 When a cis woman chooses to not shave her legs, she may just not want to spend time it takes to do that, but like it or not that choice says something about her level of commitment to the patriarchal ideal of a desirable woman.

-And that  Transness like feminism is the process of demanding freedom in those choices, ensuring legal protections
+Transness like feminism is the process of demanding freedom in those choices, ensuring legal protections

 For me being trans is to step away from those norms entirely